cultural-impact-of-warfare

 Kakute (Ninja Rings)

 A metal ring with spikes worn on the finger for punching pressure points or tearing flesh.
-Though not a primary weapon, it allowed a ninja to deliver a disabling blow in close quarters while pretending to be unarmed.
-Some rings had a small reservoir for poison.
+Though not a primary weapon, it allowed a ninja to deliver a disabling blow in close quarters while appearing unarmed.
+Some rings had a small reservoir for poison, adding a lethal element to what might otherwise be a non-fatal strike.
+The kakute was particularly useful for guards or servants who needed to maintain a non-threatening appearance while remaining armed.

 Metsubushi (Blinding Powders)

 Mixtures of ash, ground pepper, or iron filings thrown into opponents' eyes.
-These were often stored in eggshells or cloth bags.
+These were often stored in eggshells or cloth bags for easy access.
 Along with smoke bombs, they allowed ninjas to escape or reposition during battle.
+Some formulations included irritants that caused temporary blindness, while others contained tracking powders that left a visible residue on the target's clothing.
+The use of metsubushi demonstrates the ninja's willingness to employ unconventional methods to gain an advantage.

 Legacy and Modern Perception